Nested $\hat R$: Assessing the convergence of Markov chain Monte Carlo when running many short chains: Introduction

-Beyond $\widehat R$, how to handle the bias of Monte Carlo estimators is a well-studied topic, which has lead to the development of many algorithms.
-For example: \begin{itemize} \item Annealed importance sampling generates unbiased estimators of the normalization constant, although other estimators are not exactly unbiased \citep{Neal:2001}. \item Sequential Monte Carlo sampling (SMC) combines importance sampling and standard MCMC and, in the limit of an infinite number of chains (or ``particles''), produces unbiased estimators \citep{DelMoral:2006}.
-If well constructed, SMC can target pathological distributions, for which the bias may not decay in any reasonable amount of time with other MCMC algorithms.
-However, constructing successful SMC algorithms can be far from trivial. \item Unbiased MCMC uses transition kernels which allow pairs of chains to couple after a finite time \citep{Glynn:2014, Jacob:2020}.
+Beyond running a long warmup phase, many strategies have been proposed to control the bias of Monte Carlo estimators.
+Examples include annealed importance sampling \citep{Neal:2001}, sequential Monte Carlo \citep{DelMoral:2006}, and unbiased MCMC \citep{Glynn:2014, Jacob:2020}.
+The latter relies on transition kernels which allow pairs of Markov chains to couple after a finite time.
 Once a coupling occurs, we can construct unbiased estimators of expectation values.
-The efficiency of these methods depends on one's ability to construct a transition kernel which couples quickly.
-Designing such transition kernels is an active area of research \citep{Heng:2019, Jacob:2020, Nguyen:2022}, but at present it is not always possible to find a kernel that couples quickly.
-For example, Hamiltonian Monte Carlo \citep[HMC;][]{Neal:2012,Betancourt:2018} methods using many integration steps per proposal are often the only viable option for sampling from poorly conditioned high-dimensional posteriors over $\mathbb{R}^N$.
-Unfortunately the coupling HMC kernel of \citet{Heng:2019} only couples quickly if the problem is sufficiently well conditioned that HMC converges quickly with a relatively small number of integration steps per proposal. \end{itemize} All these algorithms are well positioned to take advantage of the parallelization capacities of modern hardware but require careful constructions to ensure an efficient implementation.
+In this sense, the \textit{coupling time} replaces the traditional warmup phase.
+Designing such transition kernels with short coupling times is an active area of research \citep{Heng:2019, Jacob:2020, Nguyen:2022}, but at present it is not always possible to find a kernel that couples quickly.
+For example, Hamiltonian Monte Carlo \citep[HMC;][]{Neal:2012, Betancourt:2018} methods using many integration steps per proposal are often the only viable option for sampling from poorly conditioned high-dimensional posteriors over a continuous space.
+Unfortunately the coupling HMC kernel of \citet{Heng:2019} only couples quickly if the problem is sufficiently well conditioned that HMC converges rapidly with a relatively small number of integration steps per proposal.